Nard GNU/Linux is a software development kit

 It will scan the local network subnet for your board and upload your

-build with FTP firsthand and by SCP secondhand.
+build with FTP firsthand and via SSH secondhand.
 A script in Nard

-will check the uploaded files, replace the SD-card contents and
+will verify the uploaded files, replace the SD-card contents and

 Unique device settings (such as static IP-address) for each of your